angular/dgeni-packages/README.md

 * nunjucks - The nunjucks template rendering engine.
 No longer in jsdoc - you must add this explicitly to your config or you will get
   `Error: No provider for "templateEngine"!
 (Resolving: templateEngine)`
 * ngdoc - The angular.js specific tag-defs, processors and templates.
-This loads the git, jsdoc and nunjucks packages for you.
+This loads the jsdoc and nunjucks packages for you.
 * examples - Processors to support the runnable examples feature in the angular.js docs site.
 * dgeni - Support for documenting Dgeni packages (**incomplete**)